x0itachi/HTB-Writeups/Index.md

 Welcome to the index of my Hack The Box write-ups.
 This index is divided into two sections: **_machines_** and **_challenges_**, grouped by category for better readability and access.

-🔚 **Thanks for reading — keep hacking ethically and keep learning!** 💻🚀

 ---

 ## 📑 Quick Navigation